cocos/cocos-docs/en/cocos-service/hms-location.md

 - You can [publish to the Android platform](../publish/publish-native.md) after the code is added.
 Please make sure that the **Package Name** on the **Build** panel is consistent with the **Package Name** set in the AppGallery Connect console.

-- The first time you run it on a phone, the dialog box for applying for location permission will pop up (see the figure below), which means the integrate is successful.
+- The first time you run the project on a phone, the dialog box for applying for location permission will pop up (see the figure below), which means the integrate is successful.

   ![](hms-location/loc-debugging.png)